 (e) the possessor of the property fails to exercise reasonable care to eliminate the danger or otherwise protect the children.

-Some common examples of premises liability accidents include:
+Some common examples of New Jersey premises liability accidents include:

 - Merchandise falling off shelves at places like Home Depot or Walmart